mercy-ndungu/Car-Sale-Exploratory-Data-Aanalysis/README.md

 ## Running the Code

 You can run the code by copying it into a Python script or Jupyter Notebook.
 Ensure that you have the required libraries installed, and replace 'craigslist_vehicles.csv' with your dataset file if necessary.

-## Note

-This README serves as a high-level overview of the code.
-For detailed information on each step and more in-depth analysis, refer to the code comments and documentation.

-Enjoy exploring your time series data with this guide!